HARMONIOUS -- Human-like reactive motion control and multimodal perception for humanoid robots: Related work

-Typically, only one sensor type is used and the corresponding robot control is more or less dependent on the nature of the sensory information.
-Works combining distal and contact sensing, like vision and touch \cite{lambert_joint_2019,roncone2016} or proximity and touch \cite{escobedo_contact_2021} are scarce.
 Humans posses a dynamically established protective safety margin around the whole body, drawing on visuo-tactile interactions: Peripersonal space (PPS), e.g., \cite{clery2018frontier}.
-Roncone et al.~\cite{roncone2016, roncone2015} took inspiration in the PPS and implemented visuo-tactile receptive fields on a humanoid robot.
+Roncone et al.~\cite{roncone2016, roncone2015} took inspiration from PPS and implemented visuo-tactile receptive fields on a humanoid robot.
 Nguyen et al.~\cite{nguyen_merging_2018,nguyen_compact_2018} deployed this in HRI to feed a reactive motion controller.
-As affordable and increasingly accurate sensors of different types are becoming ubiquitous, it is important and timely to develop a unified treatment of their signals such that they can be processed by a single motion controller.
-In this work we---to our knowledge for the first time---present a framework in which RGB-D, proximity, and tactile sensors are simultaneously processed, related to the complete robot body, and used to generate real-time constraints for a whole-body reactive motion controller.
+As affordable and increasingly accurate sensors of different types are becoming ubiquitous, it is important and timely to develop a unified treatment of their signals such that they can be processed by a single motion controller (see also \cite{rozlivek2023perirobot} where a unified treatment of the perirobot space for collaborative robot applications is proposed).